 If you do need to give your Social Security number, make sure you’re doing so in a secure way.
 For example, don’t email it or send it over an unsecured website.

-identity thieves can use your Social Security number to open new accounts, file for bankruptcy, or commit other types of fraud.
-So it’s important to keep it safe and only give it out when absolutely necessary
+Identity thieves can use your Social Security number to open new accounts, file for bankruptcy, or commit other types of fraud.
+So it’s important to keep it safe and only give it out when absolutely necessary.

-5. Be careful when using public Wi-Fi networks.
+5. Be careful when using public Wi-Fi networks

 Public Wi-Fi networks are another place where identity thieves can strike.
 When you’re using public Wi-Fi, be careful about what information you’re sharing.
-Avoid logging into sensitive accounts or entering personal information on websites.
+Avoid logging in to sensitive accounts or entering personal information on websites.
 If you do need to enter sensitive information, make sure the website is encrypted and that you’re using a secure connection.

-6. Protect your computer with anti-virus software and a firewall.
+6. Protect your computer with anti-virus software and a firewall

 You should also protect your computer with anti-virus software and a firewall.
 This will help to keep identity thieves from being able to access your personal information.
 Make sure you keep your anti-virus software up to date, and run regular scans to check for any threats.

-7. Use a strong password for all of your online accounts.
+7. Use a strong password for all of your online accounts

 Finally, make sure you’re using a strong password for all of your online accounts.
 A strong password should be at least eight characters long and include a mix of upper and lower case letters, numbers, and symbols.
 Avoid using easily guessed words like your name or birthday.
 And don’t use the same password for all of your accounts.
-If a identity thief gets their hands on one of your passwords, they could try to use it to access your other accounts.
+If an identity thief gets their hands on one of your passwords, they could try to use it to access your other accounts.

-By following these tips, you can help to protect your credit and keep your finances safe. identity theft is a serious problem, but by taking some simple precautions, you can reduce your risk of becoming a victim.
+By following these tips, you can help to protect your credit and keep your finances safe.
+Identity theft is a serious problem, but by taking some simple precautions, you can reduce your risk of becoming a victim.